 At initial recognition, the Group measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss (FVTPL), transaction costs that are directly attributable to the acquisition of the financial asset.
 Financial assets carried at fair value through profit or loss are initially recognised at fair value.
-Transaction costs of financial assets carried at fair value through profit or loss.
+Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or loss.